-However, only a fraction of the attendees you hoped to attract are trickling into your registration page.
-And when the day of the event arrives, you’re left grimly staring at an attendance list that’s far shorter than what your organization had anticipated.
+However, only a fraction of the attendees you hoped to attract purchased tickets to the gala.
+When the day of the event arrives, you’re left grimly staring at an attendance total that’s far below your association’s goal.

 - Track the success of your marketing campaigns.